Yemen truce broadly holds, but reports of violations

 The Saudi state news agency SPA said King Salman, at a royal court ceremony attended by President Hadi and Yemeni Prime Minister Khaled Bahah, authorised the laying of the foundation stone for a humanitarian relief centre.

-The Saudi-owned al-Arabiya channel said the monarch had allocated one billion riyals (168 million pounds) to the Yemen relief work, in additional to a similar amount he had pledged earlier.
+The Saudi-owned al-Arabiya channel said the monarch had allocated one billion riyals ($265 million) to the Yemen relief work, in additional to a similar amount he had pledged earlier.

 (Reporting by Mohammed Ghobari; additional reporting by Omar Fahmy in Cairo, Writing by Noah Browning and Sami Aboudi, editing by Crispian Balmer)